Rob-Page/networker_nmda/README.md

 ### Restore the database using the NMC
 1. Go to the protection tab
-2. Select Clients from the left hand side
+2. Select "clients" from the left hand side
 3. Right click on the client nwserver01 and click recover
 4. Go through the wizard, select Oracle when asked what kind.
 5. When asked if it is an original or duplicate Select Restore to original database.